IBM-Cloud/terraform-provider-ibm/website/docs/d/cd_tekton_pipeline.html.markdown

 		  * Constraints: The maximum length is `4096` characters.
 The minimum length is `1` character.
 The value must match regular expression `/./`.
 	* `scm_source` - (List) SCM source repository for a Git trigger.
 Only needed for Git triggers.
 	Nested scheme for **scm_source**:
-		* `blind_connection` - (Boolean) Set this boolean to true if the server is not addressable on the public internet.
+		* `blind_connection` - (Boolean) True if the repository server is not addressable on the public internet.
 IBM Cloud will not be able to validate the connection details you provide.
-False by default.
 		* `branch` - (String) Name of a branch from the repo.
 One of branch or tag must be specified, but only one or the other.
 		  * Constraints: The maximum length is `253` characters.
 The minimum length is `1` character.
 The value must match regular expression `/^[-0-9a-zA-Z_.]{1,235}$/`.
 		* `hook_id` - (String) ID of the webhook from the repo.
 Computed upon creation of the trigger.